-West Ham United Women v Birmingham City Women
+Birmingham claim first point of season

 Booking

-Claudia Walker (West Ham United Women) is shown the yellow card.
+Abbey-Leigh Stringer (West Ham United Women) is shown the yellow card for a bad foul.

 Post update

-Claudia Walker (West Ham United Women).
+Foul by Abbey-Leigh Stringer (West Ham United Women).

 Post update

-Marie Hourihan (Birmingham City Women) wins a free kick in the defensive half.
+Jade Pennock (Birmingham City Women) wins a free kick in the defensive half.

 Post update